Amazon Shopping Tips

 Use Your Resources

-Despite all of the detailed information provided on the product information page, it can still leave you with some questions.
+Despite the detailed information on the product information page, it can still leave you with some questions.
 Luckily, there are now two resources available for on-demand sighted assistance.
 Aira and Be My Eyes offer sighted assistance via an app on your smartphone.
 Aira has trained agents that provide visual interpreting, and Be My Eyes has sighted volunteers available to assist.
 Aira has options for both paid and limited complimentary service, while Be My Eyes is entirely free.
 Check out the Aira and Be My Eyes websites to learn more about each service.

 Review the Return Policy